Vahor/SimpleSchematics/README.md

    - ex: cube is = 80 80 80 / 100 100 100;
    - it goes to the nearest non air block : ex 90 80 84 / 100 95 100
  - Add sound on inventory clicks
+ - Add interface for API.
+And remove statics